Privy Councillor (horse): 1961: two-year-old season

 As a two-year-old in 1961, Privy Councillor won minor races at Leicester, Birmingham and Warwick Racecourse, but appeared to be some way below top class.

 1962: three-year-old season

 In April 1962 Privy Councillor carried a weight of 116 pounds in the Free Handicap over seven furlongs at Newmarket Racecourse.
 He moved into fringe contention for the British Classic Races as he won from Miletus and the filly Tournella.

 At the next Newmarket meeting on 2 May, Privy Councillor started at odds of 100/6 in a nineteen-runner field for the 154th running of the 2000 Guineas over the Rowley mile.
 He won by three lengths from the Charles Engelhard-owned Romulus with Prince Poppa two lengths away in third.
 The winner's prize of £32,839 was the biggest in the history of the race.

-Privy Concillor was beaten in his remaining races and was retired from racing at the end of his three-year-old season.
+Privy Councillor was beaten in his remaining races and was retired from racing at the end of his three-year-old season.